 Updated: Feb.
 18, 2014.
-President Obama signed a new bill into law that restores military retirement benefits for most military retirees and those currently serving.
-The new law grandfathers in military service members who were serving on or before December 31, 2013.
-Those who joined on or after January 1, 2014 will still receive the reduced military retirement benefits.
+President Obama signed a new bill into law that restores military retirement benefits for most military retirees and many of those who are currently serving.
+Those who joined on or after Jan.
+1, 2014 will still receive the reduced military retirement benefits included in the Bipartisan Budget Act, detailed below.
+Service members who are serving on or before Dec.
+31, however, are exempt from this new law.
 Learn more in this article: Congress Restores Military Retirement Pay.

 Updated: Jan.
 14, 2014.
-The initial bill to cut military pay was passed by the House of Representatives in mid December 2013.
-The House and Senate have negotiated some changes to the bill, which have been reflected in this article.
-We will updated the final rulings if/when they become official.
+The initial bill to cut military pay was passed by the House of Representatives in mid-December 2013.
+The House and Senate negotiated some changes to the bill, which are reflected in this article.
+We will update the final rulings if and when they become official.

-Military organizations and lobby groups were blindsided recently when the House of Representatives passed the Bipartisan Budget Act, a bill that called for the reduction of pay raises for current servicemembers and decrease the annual Cost of Living Adjustment (COLA) for working age retirees (under age 62).
-One of the purposes of the Bipartisan Budget Act is to reduce the impact of the automatic budget cuts mandated by the Sequestration.
-Avoiding the mandated cuts will be paid for, in part, by shifting resources from working age military retirees, by reducing the annual Cost of Living Adjustment by 1% less than the current standard.
+Military organizations and lobby groups were blindsided recently when the House of Representatives passed the Bipartisan Budget Act, a bill that called for the reduction of pay raises for current service members and decreased the annual cost of living adjustment for retirees under age 62.
+One of the purposes of the Bipartisan Budget Act is to reduce the impact of the automatic budget cuts mandated by the sequestration.
+Avoiding the mandated cuts will be paid for, in part, by shifting resources from working-age military retirees by reducing the annual COLA by 1%, compared to the current standard.

 In other words, if you are a military retiree under the age of 62, you may start seeing smaller annual pay raises.
 This can have a huge impact over time.
-Let’s take a step back and look at military pensions, how the pay raises are determined, and how this may impact you.
+Let’s take a step back and look at how military pensions are calculated, how the pay raises are determined and how this may impact you.

-The military has a few different retirement plan options.
-The two active duty retirement plans this new bill would affect are the High-3 Retirement Plan, and the REDUX Retirement Plan.
+The military has a few retirement plan options.
+The two active-duty retirement plans this new bill could affect are the High-3 Retirement Plan and the REDUX Retirement Plan.

-- The High-3 Retirement Plan gives retirees a pension based on 50% of their average base pay of their three highest annual salaries when they retire after 20 years of service (plus 2.5% of base pay for each additional year served above 20 years of service).
-There are annual cost of living adjustments based on CPI (explained below).
+- High-3 Retirement Plan: This plan gives retirees a pension based on 50% of the average base pay of their three highest annual salaries when they retire after 20 years of service, plus 2.5% of base pay for each additional year served above 20 years.
+There are annual cost of living adjustments based on consumer price index.

-- REDUX Retirement Option: Retirees who choose the REDUX plan receive a $30,000 lump sum payment at year 15, in exchange for locking in a lower annual cost of living adjustment, which is fixed at CPI-1%.
-(You will notice this is similar to the Bipartisan Budget Act proposal).
-There is an adjustment at age 62 to bring their pension up to the amount it would have been without the reduced COLA, then the COLA-1% resumes.
-This rarely works out to the benefit of the retiree, and in most cases, REDUX is a poor retirement option.
+- REDUX Retirement Option: Retirees who choose the REDUX plan receive a $30,000 lump sum payment at year 15 in exchange for locking in a lower annual COLA, which is fixed at CPI-1%.
+(You will notice this is similar to the Bipartisan Budget Act proposal.)
+There is an adjustment at age 62 to bring the pension up to the amount it would have been without the reduced COLA.
+Then the COLA-1% resumes.
+This rarely works out to the benefit of the retiree.
+In most cases, REDUX is a poor retirement option.

 How Military Pension Pay Raises Are Currently Made